fbpx

 basic x-ray principle

-The x-ray detector records how the x-rays are blocked by structures in the body, and this is used to generate the image.
+The x-ray detector records how the x-rays are blocked by structures in the body and this is used to generate an image.
 Dense structures like bone block x-rays and look bright or white on the images.
-Air-filled structures like the lungs or bowel look darker because they do not block many x-rays at all.
+Air-filled structures like lung or bowel look darker because they do not block many x-rays.

 X-ray air filled structures

-A CT scan starts by taking an image similar to an x-ray called the scout or localizer image.
+A CT scan starts by taking an image similar to an x-ray called the scout or localiser image.
 This image is used to plan the CT exam.
-For instance, in an abdominopelvic CT, the scout image is used to plan the scan from a few cm above the bottom of the lung to just below the pubic symphysis.
+For example, in an abdominopelvic CT, the scout image is used to plan the scan from just above the bottom of the lung to just below the pubic symphysis.

 CT scan scout image